"We don't want to hear uncomfortable data": Revealing the Black graduation gap at CSU schools

 SACRAMENTO – As California State University students head back to school, data indicates that overall graduation rates are up.
 But stubborn racial inequities remain on CSU campuses.

-In partnership with the non-profit newsroom CalMatters, CBS Sacramento is taking a closer look at the graduation equity gaps on Cal State campuses.
+In partnership with the non-profit newsroom CalMatters, CBS California is taking a closer look at the graduation equity gaps on Cal State campuses.

 CSU has an ambitious 2025 goal of eliminating the graduation rate gap between so-called "underrepresented minorities" and other races.